Alternative Daily Cover. See Cover.

 Common name for CERCLA, including generally the entire CERCLA program as well as specifically the trust fund established to fund cleanup of contaminated sites.
 See CERCLA.

-Describes a solid waste professional who meets SWANA’s eligibility requirements for education and experience, and who has passed one of SWANA’s Certification Exams for a particular solid waste management discipline.
+Describes a solid waste professional who meets eligibility requirements for education and experience, and who has passed one Certification Exam for a particular solid waste management discipline.
 SWANA currently offers certification in seven disciplines:

 Acronym for Toxicity Characteristic Leaching Procedure, a lab test designed to determine whether a solid waste is a hazardous waste because it releases toxic chemicals in leachate.